DAVID C THOMAS

 ARTIST AND PHOTOGRAPHER

-Based in the South West of England, David Thomas studied Fine Art at Ravensbourne and later completed postgraduate studies at the Slade School of Fine Art.
-He exhibited in several Young Contemporaries shows and received both a Boise Travelling Scholarship to the USA and a Sainsbury Postgraduate Award.
-Over the course of his career, he has taught painting and sculpture at art colleges across the UK.
-His work has been widely exhibited throughout Britain and, to a lesser extent, internationally.
-David works across a range of media, including photography, printmaking, and three-dimensional disciplines.
+David Thomas is a painter based in the South West of England.
+He studied Fine Art at Ravensbourne before completing postgraduate studies at the Slade School of Fine Art.
+Early in his career, he exhibited in several Young Contemporaries exhibitions and received both a Boise Travelling Scholarship to the USA and a Sainsbury Postgraduate Award.
+Alongside his own practice, he has taught painting and sculpture at art colleges throughout the UK.
+His work has been exhibited extensively across Britain and internationally, and encompasses painting, photography, printmaking, and three-dimensional media.

-His recent watercolour practice continues this spirit of exploration—an extension of his ongoing dialogue between medium, landscape, and expression.
+His recent watercolour paintings continue this spirit of exploration, extending an ongoing dialogue between landscape, material, and expression.